 We are developing robust, high force, low power, and efficient MEMS inchworm motors for microrobots.
-So far, we have created 3x4.7mm motors in a 40um SOI process capable of linearly actuating a shuttle with 15mN force and 5mm/s at < 1mW power draw to > 50mm displacement.
+So far, we have created 3x4.7mm motors in a 40um SOI process capable of linearly actuating a shuttle with 15mN force and 5mm/s travel at < 1mW power draw to > 50mm displacement.
 By integrating these motors into 550um thick reinforcing silicon substrate structures we created a microgripper capable of reliably lifting 1g weights and other macroscopic objects.
 We also showed gripper operation off solar power in BSAC project BPN873.
-Recently, we believe we have figured out how to realistically achieve a total efficiency (electrical power in to mechanical power out) well north of 50%.
+Finally, we have analyzed motor efficiency, an important metric for power-constrained microrobots; we currently measure it near 5% but believe we can improve this to over 50%.

 BSAC Project Materials (Current)